How To Bake Apple Pie In Single-Serve Canning Jars

 1. Preheat oven to 350 degrees F.

-2. Make piecrust and press enough into bottom of the jars to cover bottom.
+2. Make piecrust and press enough into bottom of the ramekins to cover bottom.

 3. Add apple pie filling to about 2/3 full

-4. Use canning jar ring to cut circle of piecrust dough for top of pie.
+4. Use a canning jar ring to cut circle of piecrust dough for top of pie.

 5. Press circle of piecrust dough into decorative crimp, cut into strips to form lattice. or just lay on top.

 6. Cut slits in top of dough so steam can escape.
-Place filled jars onto cookie sheet (they will bubble over)
+Place filled ramekins onto cookie sheet (they will bubble over)

 7. Bake in 350 degree oven for 45 minutes, or until crust is lightly brown.
 Remove from oven & enjoy.